RobCubed/Floonder/README.md

 # Floonder
-Simple frontend for rtsp-simple-server, using flask
+Simple frontend for OvenMediaEngine, using flask

+# Installation guidelines are for an older version, new instructions will be added soon
 ## Installation
 * Install FFMPEG for your respective platform.
 This will likely be in your repositories on Linux.
 On Windows, download it from the [website](https://ffmpeg.org/) and put `ffmpeg.exe` in the Floonder directory
 * Download [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) for your respective platform